 Check out the Talus Media Talks interview with Nancy Ham, CEO of WebPT:

 Addiction is a disease that disregards an individual’s race, socioeconomic status, and prior achievements.
 Since 1999, deaths from prescription opioids have more than quadrupled.
 From 1999-2010, the number of prescription opioids sold to pharmacies, hospitals and doctors’ offices has nearly quadrupled as well.
-Yet the amount of pain Americans report has not changed during this time.1 In 2012, health care providers wrote 259 million prescriptions for painkillers.
+Yet the amount of pain Americans report has not changed during this time.1 In 2012, health care providers wrote 259 million prescriptions for pain medicine Forest Hills.
 That is enough for every American adult to have their own bottle of pills.2

 I was lucky to get the opportunity to speak with former NFL offensive lineman Jeff Hatch.
 Throughout his life, Jeff did everything the “right” way.
 He won the Presidential Award for his work with the homeless, graduated from the University of Pennsylvania, where he became unanimous first team All-Ivy selection and Division I-AA All-American, dated Miss Maryland, and signed a multi-year $1 million contract with the New York Giants – all by the age of 22.
 However, Jeff was not happy.
 According to him, checking off all of his accomplishments was a way to disguise his contempt for himself: